TonyPhipps/SIEM/Incident-Response-Plan.md

 - Which tenets of security (Confidentiality, Integrity, and Availability) are affected?
 - What is my hypothesis for what happened?
 What logs will I need to confirm or deny it?

 Unless a suspicion arises early in the investigation of an insider threat, affected users may be asked relevant questions via email or telephone interview depending on the characteristics of the incident.
-The Shift Change meeting will be leveraged to request assistance from an appropriate shift when a telephone-based user interview is required (e.g. the affected user works a different shift than the current Incident Responder).
-Interview questions and answers will be recorded in the case, even when a verbal interview was conducted.
+The Shift Change meeting shall be leveraged to request assistance from an appropriate shift when a telephone-based user interview is required (e.g. the affected user works a different shift than the current Incident Responder).
+Interview questions and answers shall be recorded in the ticket, even when a verbal interview was conducted.

 When possible, investigation should be conducted in parallel with containment, eradication, and recovery stages.
 An extremely linear incident response process would likely result in a much higher business expense than is necessary by prolonging adversarial exposure, availability impact, and increasing costs.

 ### Gather Logs

-Understanding the activity characteristics is helpful in assigning an appropriate priority to the incident response efforts and planning effective containment, eradication, and recovery activities.
-Details of queries executed (search string and date) to collect logs will be recorded in the applicable case.
+Understanding assocaited logs is helpful in assigning an appropriate priority to the ticket and planning effective containment, eradication, and recovery activities.
+Details of queries executed (search string and date) to collect logs shall be recorded in the applicable ticket.

 The information to be analyzed typically includes various logs, files, configuration settings, records of currently logged-on users, past connections (logins), running processes, open files, and changes to files or system settings (access control lists (ACLs), registries, and permissions).

-All logs relevant to the event or activity will be gathered for analysis.
+All logs relevant to the incident shall be gathered for analysis and stored or associated with the respective ticket.
 The centralized log management system should be the starting point for log acquisition.
 When necessary, valuable logs from non-centralized services may be collected or requested from the system owner(s).
 Network captures (in the form of .pcap files) may be required depending on the nature of the incident.
 Acquiring only traffic that matches specific criteria keeps the volume of data manageable and minimizes the inadvertent capture of sensitive, regularyede information.
 Endpoint logs or a collection endpoint volatile state information is often necessary to confirm scope of compromise.
 This could include a memory snapshot or a collection of scripts to collect information.
 If escalation to law enforcement or the court system is expected, carefully consider the evidence impact of accessing the endpoint at all beyond network isolation.

 ### Analysis